maccman/bowline-twitter/README.txt

 Released under the same license as Bowline (MIT)

-OSX and ubuntu at the moment.
+Only OSX and ubuntu at the moment.
+You'll also need Ruby 1.9.

 Setup:
   1) Install gem